sio-k/gentoo-installer/readme.md

 - basic thing doesn't have to be a shellscript, could be a C++ program with proper error handling and error reporting?
 - secondary could be a C++ program?

-Call me crazy, but I think this might actually benefit from being written in Rust or Zig.
-I don't care about the performance details nearly as much as I just care about it being a nice, statically compiled binary I can just run.
-And I'd like it to not segfault or otherwise misbehave.
-And I'd like to be able to use libraries that don't suck, but that just gets me back to C, doesn't it?
-Or Haskell, I guess.

 TODOs
 -----